Skip to content

 } );

-After the channels are configured, we need to add the listener services.
+After configuring the channels, add the listener services.
 The library provides listeners for TCP and UDP channels.
-When adding a listener, we can specify the channel name and the options, or we can use the default channel configuration.
+When adding a listener, you can specify the channel name and the options, or you can use the default channel configuration.

 IServiceCollection services = ...;